 Bonus Tip: Letting them choose their own kids’ luggage will help to get them excited about their upcoming trip.

-- If you have a baby or toddler, then baby jogger strollers designed for jogging are a great travel accessory.
+- If you have a baby or toddler, then a travel stroller is a great accessory.
 They are lightweight and easy to fold – and infinitely easier than carrying your little one all day long.
 And when they’re not in it, you can use it to carry your bags or your shopping.

 - Make sure that you have the correct travel documentation when travelling to other countries as well as the correct visas.